Deterring hackers is almost impossible when the rewards are so great and the risks are so low. Can anything stop them?

 Cyber-deterrence trial and error

 A summit between President Obama and Chinese President Xi Jinping followed a year later, at which both countries promised not to use commercial cyber-espionage.
 Chinese attacks slowed, at least temporarily.
-But, according to the US intelligence community, China continues to use cyber-espionage to try and break into defence contractors and communications firms in particular.
+But, according to the US intelligence agencies, China continues to use cyber-espionage to try and break into defence contractors and communications firms in particular.

 China is also targeting confidential business information such as pricing strategies or mergers and acquisitions data says FireEye's Read.
 "What we've seen pop up is Chinese groups targeting US law firms, US investment companies, and so on, stealing information in support of economic goals."